Hall of Nations: History

-Legal interventions were still ongoing in the Delhi High Court when the structure was demolished in April 2017.
+Legal interventions were still ongoing in the Delhi High Court when the structure was demolished overnight in April 2017.
 The demolition of the building, which was considered iconic for its architecture, led to widespread national and global disapproval.
 It was described in The New York Times as a brutalist masterpiece and one of the world's largest-span space frame concrete structures, when built.